jsdealy/latin/miscellae/guideToLatinConversation.md

 Like things are cured
 by like.

-If you seek his monu-
+If you seek his monument look around.
-ment look around.

-Without a day ap-
+Without a day appointed.
-pointed.

-An indispensable con-
+An indispensable condition.
-dition.

 He stands in the shadow
 of a mighty name.